 Since the COVID-19 pandemic, the expansion of contactless financial channels has accelerated significantly.
 As part of this trend, major financial institutions are preparing to launch and upgrade SuperApps.
 Just as portal websites were central to the rapid growth of the Internet, SuperApps are at the heart of the new paradigm in the mobile era.

 A SuperApp provides various lifestyle services within a single, integrated platform, offering a seamless user interface.
 This approach is designed to capture customers' attention by providing convenient access to high-quality content and diverse services, ultimately contributing to strong customer retention, known as "lock-in."
 [2] According to "Data.ai," a site that analyzes app usage statistics, from January to March 2024, the app with the highest average daily usage was YouTube.
 In the financial SuperApp category, Toss ranked 56th overall (and first among financial SuperApps).
 Other financial SuperApps ranked outside the Top 100.
 Unlike other financial platforms, Toss lacks an offline alternative channel and focuses on providing various short-term events and payment services.
 Toss has created a highly convenient user-friendly interface by emphasizing the user experience through the operation of agile teams specialized in channel development.
-This approach, offering financial services that are simple and easy to use, has garnered significant support and empathy from the MZ generation.
+This approach, offering financial services that are simple and easy to use, has garnered significant support and empathy from the MZ generation (Millennials and Generation Z).

 China's "WeChat," developed by Tencent, is a leading example of an international SuperApp, integrating lifestyle services like online shopping, virtual wallets, and payment services, all centered around its messaging platform.
 One of the key technologies behind WeChat's success is the MiniApp.
 As of the first quarter of 2022, WeChat offered over 3.5 million MiniApps, allowing users to access services directly within WeChat without downloading separate applications.
 Similarly, Toss's SuperApp offers an in-app service for train ticket booking, eliminating users needing to install a separate KTX application.
 In 2020, Apple introduced App Clips, a MiniApp that allows users to access certain app features without fully installing the app.
 This lightweight version of an app can be quickly accessed via QR codes, NFC tags, or app links in messages, enabling users to perform tasks like ordering food, renting bikes, or setting up electronics swiftly and conveniently.
 [3] Despite offering many services, WeChat's MiniApps provides a simplified UI/UX, making them remarkably easy for customers to use.
 This approach is a crucial technical element that financial institutions looking to develop their SuperApp platforms should consider adopting.